yast/yast.github.io/doc/autoyast-development.md

         AutoYaST has an own module with which the user can configure an installation workflow.
 For that the <YaST module name\>_auto.rb is needed for.

-* The RPM *Supplements* autoyast() describes which package supports a defined AutoYaST section.
+* The RPM *Supplements* `autoyast()` describes which package supports a defined AutoYaST section.

-     E.G. the Supplements *autoyast(host,networking)* of the package *yast2-network* says that this package is needed for handling these two sections while an installation.
+     E.G. the `Supplements: autoyast(host,networking)` in the package *yast2-network* says that this package is needed for handling these two sections in an installation.

 ## AutoYaST Control File <YaST module name\>_auto.rb